aditya697/Reverse-Engineering/crackme challs.md

 We are given a file,by giving it permission and running it we can see that we are asked an input.

+Here file is stripped.
+So by using info files and the ```disas 0x08048400,0x08048784``` we can see the assembly code.

 By looking at code we can see a scanf function,by keeping breakpoint at that place if we run the program we can see ``%s`` which is a string.

 Then there is a there check function, by checking that function we can see sscanf which type casting ``%s to %d``.